freedomofpress/securedrop-docs/docs/getting_support.rst

 -----------------------

 When you're replying to Redmine via email, you **must use PGP/MIME** instead of inline PGP.
-The default settings for the Enigmail plugin in Thunderbird should work.
+The default settings for Thunderbird should work.

-Check your mail client and GPG integration tool's settings to ensure you are using PGP/MIME.
-One notable exception to this is Mailvelope, which cannot send PGP/MIME (you shouldn't be using Mailvelope anyway).

 Per-recipient Rules
 -------------------